cca-io/rescript-react-intl-extractor/README.md

 # rescript-react-intl-extractor

 Extracts messages for localization from [ReScript] source files.
-Also supports the legacy [Reason] syntax.

 This assumes that you are using the [rescript-react-intl] bindings for [react-intl].